ClinVar Miner

 Illumina Laboratory Services, Illumina RCV000350432 SCV000372421 uncertain significance Left ventricular noncompaction cardiomyopathy 2016-06-14 criteria provided, single submitter clinical testing

-Invitae RCV000314127 SCV000623619 uncertain significance Hypertrophic cardiomyopathy 2023-12-11 criteria provided, single submitter clinical testing This sequence change replaces serine, which is neutral and polar, with asparagine, which is neutral and polar, at codon 25 of the MYBPC3 protein (p.Ser25Asn).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000314127 SCV000623619 uncertain significance Hypertrophic cardiomyopathy 2025-01-29 criteria provided, single submitter clinical testing This sequence change replaces serine, which is neutral and polar, with asparagine, which is neutral and polar, at codon 25 of the MYBPC3 protein (p.Ser25Asn).
 This variant is present in population databases (rs371140684, gnomAD 0.08%), and has an allele count higher than expected for a pathogenic variant.
 This variant has not been reported in the literature in individuals affected with MYBPC3-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 164159).
-Algorithms developed to predict the effect of missense changes on protein structure and function output the following: SIFT: "Not Available"; PolyPhen-2: "Benign"; Align-GVGD: "Not Available".
+An algorithm developed to predict the effect of missense changes on protein structure and function outputs the following: PolyPhen-2: "Benign".
 The asparagine amino acid residue is found in multiple mammalian species, which suggests that this missense change does not adversely affect protein function.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

 CHEO Genetics Diagnostic Laboratory, Children's Hospital of Eastern Ontario RCV001170432 SCV001333011 likely benign Cardiomyopathy 2021-10-19 criteria provided, single submitter clinical testing

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000151173 SCV001363320 uncertain significance not specified 2019-10-29 criteria provided, single submitter clinical testing Variant summary: MYBPC3 c.74G>A (p.Ser25Asn) results in a conservative amino acid change located in the Immunoglobulin subtype 2 domain of the encoded protein sequence.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000151173 SCV001363320 uncertain significance not specified 2024-11-26 criteria provided, single submitter clinical testing Variant summary: MYBPC3 c.74G>A (p.Ser25Asn) results in a conservative amino acid change located in the Immunoglobulin subtype 2 domain of the encoded protein sequence.
 Four of five in-silico tools predict a benign effect of the variant on protein function.
 The variant allele was found at a frequency of 4.2e-05 in 237812 control chromosomes.
-This frequency is not significantly higher than expected for a pathogenic variant in MYBPC3 causing Cardiomyopathy (4.2e-05 vs 0.001), allowing no conclusion about variant significance. c.74G>A has not been reported in the literature in individuals affected with Cardiomyopathy nor has experimental evidence demonstrating an impact on protein function been reported.
-Two clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014 without evidence for independent evaluation.
-All laboratories classified the variant as uncertain significance.
+This frequency is not significantly higher than estimated for a pathogenic variant in MYBPC3 causing Cardiomyopathy (4.2e-05 vs 0.001), allowing no conclusion about variant significance. c.74G>A has been reported in the literature in individuals affected with Cardiomyopathy.
+These report(s) do not provide unequivocal conclusions about association of the variant with Cardiomyopathy.
+To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
+ClinVar contains an entry for this variant (Variation ID: 164159).
 Based on the evidence outlined above, the variant was classified as uncertain significance.

 Center for Genomics, Ann and Robert H. Lurie Children's Hospital of Chicago RCV003224173 SCV003920225 uncertain significance Hypertrophic cardiomyopathy 4; Left ventricular noncompaction 10 2021-03-30 criteria provided, single submitter clinical testing MYBPC3 NM_000256.3 exon 2 p.Ser25Asn (c.74G>A): This variant has not been reported in the literature but is present in 0.07% (17/22832) of African alleles in the Genome Aggregation Database (https://gnomad.broadinstitute.org/variant/11-47373008-C-T) and is present in ClinVar (Variation ID:164159).
 This variant amino acid (Asn) is present in several species including some mammals, and it is not well conserved among evolutionarily distant species; this suggests that this variant may not impact the protein.
 Additional computational prediction tools are unclear.
 In summary, data on this variant is insufficient for disease classification.
 Therefore, the clinical significance of this variant is uncertain.